LARP - D

 Dalton, Rich: KWST, 1976-81.
 "Radio Rich" works middays at Emmis' KIHT-St. Louis.

-Daly, Carson: KROQ, 1996-97; KAMP, 2010-13.
+Daly, Carson: KROQ, 1996-97; KAMP, 2010-14.
 Carson hosts a late-night network tv show and in early 2010 started doing mornings at AMP Radio.
-He also hosts the enormously popular The Voice.
+He also hosts the enormously popular The Voice and reports from the Orange Room every morning on The Today Show.

 Daly, Larry: XERB, 1967.
 Unknown.